2025 Tire Emissions Research Conference Program

 3. Simultaneous measurement of tire wear and airborne tire wear particle emissions on an outer drum test bench

-4. Development of a driving circuit per euro 7 for c1 tyre abrasion using model-in-the-loop simulation and onroad convoy testing
+4. Development of a driving circuit per euro 7 for c1 tire abrasion using model-in-the-loop simulation and onroad convoy testing

 Speaker: Carlos Agudelo